Spread Your Wings

 "Spread Your Wings" is a song by the British rock band Queen from their 1977 album News of the World.
-Written by bassist John Deacon, it was released as a single in 1978, with "Sheer Heart Attack" as the B-side, and reached number 34 in the UK singles chart.
+Written by bassist John Deacon, it was released as a single in 1978, with "Sheer Heart Attack" as the B-side, and reached number 34 on the UK singles chart.
 According to music writer Benoit Clerc, "Spread Your Wings" was chosen as the second single from News of the World because the band regretted releasing "Tie Your Mother Down" as a single from A Day at the Races instead of Deacon's "You and I".

 Background

 The lyrics of "Spread Your Wings" tells of a character named Sammy, who works cleaning floors at a bar but dreams of improving his life despite his boss telling him that he has no ambition.
 Deacon has said:

 The song has to do with a number of personal experiences from recent years.
 I'd rather not say in detail, because I don't like to explain songs.
 People should figure it out for themselves, I think...It's not always easy, let me tell you.
 You deal with a lot of things that are not always pleasant.
 Of course, money is wonderful, but I don't need to be very rich.
 I just don't want to fall back into a state of poverty, which a number of fairly famous musicians have ended up in.
 I want to try to keep something for the future.

 Queen FAQ author Daniel Ross described "Spread Your Wings" as Deacon's "first attempt at narrative songwriting."
 Lead singer Freddie Mercury considered it to be the best song Deacon had written to date.

 Musicologist Nick Braae describes the structure of "Spread Your Wings" as being somewhat unusual, in that after the initial verse and refrain centered on the key of D major, there is a bridge centered on the key of B minor, followed by an instrumental bridge that starts moving back to D major for the next verse-refrain pair.
 Deacon used this double-bridge strategy in several other songs, including "You and I" and "Need Your Loving Tonight".

 The song is unusual for Queen in that it uses a third-person narrative.
 It is also the only Queen single that does not have the rest of the group providing backing vocals to Mercury's lead.

 "Spread Your Wings" was not released as a single in North America, but the live version of the song from Live Killers was chosen as the B-side of Queen's 1979 hit "Crazy Little Thing Called Love", which reached number one on the US Billboard Hot 100.